owainow/cardiff-serverless-days-workshop/README.md

 GO
 ```

 We also will then need to populate our database once it is deployed.
-We can do this by adding the following to the existing sql in the Script.PostDeployment.sql
+We can do this by updating the following INSERT statement in the `database/TodoDB/Script.PostDeployment.sql` file:

 ```sql
 insert into dbo.todos